 2. They're harder to game

 You can polish a résumé.
 You can rehearse interview answers.
-You can buy a course on "how to ace cognitive ability tests" and learn the question types.
 What you can't easily fake is whether, when handed a real piece of work, you can think your way through it under realistic constraints.

 3. They predict the work because they are the work